mafrego/docs-oshwapp/README.md

 - Neo4j Enterprise Edition 4.0 [donwload](https://neo4j.com/download-center/#enterprise) or, preferably, run Neo4j in Docker [how-to](https://neo4j.com/developer/docker-run-neo4j/)
 - Node.js latest LTS version (includes npm) [download](https://nodejs.org/it/download/)

-We also assume that you have your own AWS account and you are able to manage S3 Buckets in order to upload images.
-You can anyway run the application without accessing AWS S3 Buckets as long as you don't want to upload and visualize any image.
+We also assume that you have your own AWS account and you are able to manage S3 Buckets in order to upload images and BOM.csv files.

 ### Clone repository